This post may contain affiliate links. Please read our disclosure policy.

 I like to enjoy this soup with some toasted crostini for a really warming and filling meal.
 It’s great with garlic bread or a nice fresh side salad.
 This is great for a full meal, but can easily be served as a sit down appetizer too.

-To add a bit of spring into the soup, serve it with some fresh herbs on top.
+To add a bit of spring to the soup, serve it with some fresh herbs on top.
 The fresh tastes compliment the mellow creamy healthy potato leek soup.
 And make sure to try my crouton recipe to add to the soup!

 - Vegetarian Lemon Rice Soup